albandewilde/spammer/README.md

 Then to start the bot execute the file `spammer.rb` by doing `ruby spammer.rb` or `./spammed.rb`.

+Otherwise, you can do `./start.sh`.
+Than build and start the docker container of the bot.

 ## Implementation

 After the bot send a message, he read again the `env.json` file and wait the